-In the interim between purchasing AIM for Addition and Subtraction and its arrival, it is easy to forget what the purpose of AIM for A/S is.
-This is not a level of Math-U-See.
-It is an intervention program designed to replace ineffective habits of counting for facts with true mastery.
+In the interim between purchasing AIM for Addition and Subtraction and its arrival, it’s easy to forget what the purpose of the program is; this is not a level of Math-U-See.
+It’s an intervention program designed to replace ineffective habits of counting for facts with true mastery.
 Let’s look at the materials overall and what you’re going to need to have the most successful experience.

 • Invest the time to clearly understand the difference between sessions A, B, C, and D. Each session has a specific intent and they build upon each other

 • The instructions state working through the sessions in 15-minute increments.
 Your student may need time to build up to engage fully in a 15-minute session.
 This is especially true if previous math work has been stressful.

 • Knowing the block colors is essential to change the habit.
 With an older student, the necessity of committing the block and colors to memory is often overlooked.
 Invest your time well and make this first step a successful one.

 • Realize that the hardest lesson is the +2 lesson.
 ALL OF THIS IS NEW TO YOU.
 If you look at all the lessons as a whole, you will see your biggest investment of time is going to be with this +2 lesson.
 It may take you three weeks to get it right.
 Changing a habit is HARD!
 You are investing now, for a larger pay-off later.